ShairozS/Fake_News_Generator/README.md

 - Pandas
 - Sklearn

+### Implementation
+See Natural Langauge Generation.ipynb and main.ipynb

 ### Usage Tutorial
 THIS PROGRAM BUILT AND TESTED WITH PYTHON 3 - MAC (OS X El Capitan)